NetworkCurator/NetworkCurator.github.io/user/install.md

 The next stage of the installation involves downloading the NetworkCurator software and configuring it on the web server.
 This software is necessary in order to interact with the database created above.

 The following instructions describe a clean installation using a git clone.
 This strategy copies the current version of the software onto the web server and also establishes a relationship between the install instance and the github source.
-We will later use this relationship to update the software in a later section.
+We will use this relationship to update the software in a later section.

 #### 1. Log in to the web server

 We start the installation from a shell on your local computer.
-Connect to the web server via ssh.
-Enter command
+Connect to the web server via ssh

 ```
 ssh siteadmin@sitename.org